adamwathan/faktory/readme.md

 ### Defining factories

 Define factories anywhere you want.
-I've been creatings a `factories.php` file in my tests directory and autoloading it through Composer.
+I've been creating a `factories.php` file in my tests directory and autoloading it through Composer.

 ```php
 // factories.php